pratyush-prateek/simple-go-job-scheduler/README.md

 scheduler.ScheduleJob(job)

 ```
 - If goroutines are created in callback function, then the caller must make sure that the goroutines are properly waited on and resources used in callback function are released properly.
+Also, there is no default timeout configured for callbacks, callers must enforce if there is a chance of waiting on blocking operations.

 ### Improvements (in future)
 - Decouple the REST service from the scheduler for scaling service and scheduler independently.
 - Introduce some sort of state management/peristence for jobs.
 - Change job execution to some sort of data ingestion/web crawler based job.
+- Support timeouts for callback executions.
 - Currently, all jobs are executed immediately.
 Support following job types:
     - One time scheduled jobs
     - Periodic jobs given number of times